prerna1990/peatix-temperature/temperature/README.md

 # peatix-temperature-conversion
 temperature convertor spring boot project

-### Requirement/Assumptions
+### Requirement
-- Develop HTTP API to convert Farenheit to Celcius and vice vera
+- Develop HTTP API to convert Farenheit to Celcius and vice versa
-- Assumed if the source unit and destination unit is same then output as input value , It will ensure not to break the business functionality.
-- For any invalid request , it will through the exception as "BAD REQUEST"
-- If Service is not ready within the configured time , the API will throw an exception "Service not ready exception"
-- At the end of the API call, application will call the Post construct.
+- Same end-pont should be used for both the conversion.

 ## Instructions on how to build and run your app
 There are several ways to run a Spring Boot application on your local machine.